gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-skinning.md

 Left over from before (not shown above) is our code for computing a projection matrix, camera matrix, and view matrix.
 We then just walk each scene, call `scene.root.updateWorldMatrix` which will update the world matrix of all the nodes in that graph.
 Then we call `scene.root.traverse` with `renderDrawables`.

-`renderDrawables` calls the render method of all the the drawables on that node passing in the projection, view, and lighting info via `sharedUniforms`.
+`renderDrawables` calls the render method of all the drawables on that node passing in the projection, view, and lighting info via `sharedUniforms`.

 {{{example url="../webgl-skinning-3d-gltf.html" }}}

 Now that that's working let's handle the skins.

 First let's make a class to represent a skin.
 It will manage the list of joints, which is another word for nodes in the scene graph that apply to the skin.
 It will also have the inverse bind matrices and it will manage the texture we put the joint matrices in.